-8.10 Everyone has the right to learn, free from the fear of bullying, whatever form that bullying may take.
+8.12 Everyone has the right to learn, free from the fear of bullying, whatever form that bullying may take.
 Bullying can be, physical like hitting or kicking; taking belongings; sexual harassment; name-calling; insulting and/or spreading rumours.

-- 8.11 This school/setting is aware that, at a national level, cyber-bullying is on the increase and includes texting, social media comments or sending malicious e-mails.
-There is also a recognition that incidents of reported peer on peer sexual harassment is on the rise nationally as highlighted in Estyn's recent report. - 8.12 Our policy on bullying is set out in a separate document/the school's behaviour policy and is reviewed annually by the governing body/management committee. - 8.13 Discriminatory bullying links safeguarding issues with the wider Equalities agenda, see Section 16 for further details.
+8.13 This school/setting is aware that, at a national level, cyber-bullying is on the increase and includes texting, social media comments or sending malicious e-mails.
+There is also a recognition that incidents of reported peer on peer sexual harassment is on the rise nationally as highlighted in Estyn's report 'We don't tell our teachers' in 2021.

+8.14 Our policy on bullying is set out in a separate document/the school's behaviour policy and is reviewed annually by the governing body/management committee.

+8.15 Discriminatory bullying links safeguarding issues with the wider Equalities agenda, see Section 16 for further details.
 The school complies with the legal requirement to report all discriminatory incidents to the LA.
 For more guidance see Appendix 3.